Surviving the Crash after your Crush

 and his belief that he must love and respect his maternal

-tormentor, he continuously struggles with attachment.
-Many of these
+tormentor, he continuously struggles to feel safe with attachment.

-men were undermined by a dying father who made them promise
+Many of these males were undermined by a dying father who made them

-to "take care of Mother" in his absence.
-No matter how
+promise to "take care of Mother" in his absence.

-toxic her presence, he just can't break that vow to his dad.
+No matter how toxic her presence, he just can't break that vow he

 has far reaching ramifications for a boy whose mother has narcissistic

-or borderline features.
-My ex reported that a few therapists he'd
+and/or borderline features.
+My ex reported that a few therapists

 he dismissed them out of hand.
 In retrospect, he needed serious